yasminefontenele/yasminefontenele/README.md

 ##
 - 🎓  Graduated architect and urbanist
 - 🌱  I’m currently studying software development at 42 Porto
-- 💬  42Cadet's are welcome to talk to me on slack (yfontene)

 ##

 📫  How to reach me: